MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 ![exterior_way](./images/025.png)

 - 2nd way: Use **xcom** in Airflow.
-Xcom is cross communication.
+Xcom is cross communication messages.
 Xcom allows to exchange small amount of data.
 If SQLite is used, The maximum amount of xcom can be 2 GB.
 The maximum amount of xcom can be 1 GB in postgresql.
 The maximum amount of xcom in Mysql is 64 KB.
 You should share metadata in xomd, not the data itself.

 ![exterior_way](./images/026.png)